openmpf/openmpf-docker/SWARM.md

-If you would like to start from a clean slate the next time you run the command that begins with `docker stack deploy`, as though you had never deployed the stack before, then run the following command from within the `openmpf-docker`
+If you would like to start from a clean slate the next time you run the command that begins with `docker stack deploy`, as though you had never deployed the stack before, then run the following commands from within the `openmpf-docker`
 directory:

 - `./scripts/docker-swarm-cleanup.sh openmpf --rm-all`